preemptive/ios-class-guard/README.md

         test -z "$sdk" && sdk="$CORRESPONDING_SIMULATOR_PLATFORM_DIR/Developer/SDKs/iPhoneSimulator${SDK_VERSION}.sdk"
         ppios-rename --analyze --sdk-root "$sdk" "$BUILT_PRODUCTS_DIR/$EXECUTABLE_PATH"

-11. From the menu, select Product | Scheme | Manage Schemes.
+11. From the menu, select `Product` > `Scheme` > `Manage Schemes...`.

 12. If Autocreate Schemes is enabled, a new scheme for the duplicated target will have already been created.
 Rename it to `Build and Analyze <original-scheme-name>`, and close the dialog.
-Otherwise, create a new scheme for the Build and Analyze target.
+Otherwise, create a new scheme for the "Build and Analyze ..." target.

 13. <a name="configureRenaming"></a>Duplicate the original target again, and rename it to `Apply Renaming to <original-target-name>`.
 Again, optionally renaming the `Info.plist` file as described in [step 6](#renameInfoPlist).
 > Notes: Signing details for the target may need to be set in order for the build to complete successfully.
 These can be configured on the General tab.